 5. Samesun Vancouver

 The Samesun chain of hostels consistently ranks as some of the best in the cities where they are located.
 Samesun Vancouver is no exception.
 My favorite feature of this hostel is in the six-bed dorms, which offer cozy pod beds and give you a bit more privacy than normal bunks, as well as your own light, shelf, and outlets.
 The bathrooms are clean, and there are plenty of them, so you’re not left waiting in line.

 There’s a lot to love at this hostel.
 It’s has a decent free breakfast including eggs and hot cereal, a full kitchen, common areas for meeting people and relaxing, daily hikes, and even the Beaver Bar, a lounge serving food and beer with a daily happy hour.

-The only real downsides of Samesun are the small rooms (it’s hard to maneuver in the four-bed dorm), the lack of elevators (so you’ve got to haul your belongings up flights of stairs), and Wi-Fi that doesn’t work well, if at all.
+The only real downsides of Samesun are the small rooms (it’s hard to maneuver in the four-bed dorm) and the lack of elevators (so you’ve got to haul your belongings up flights of stairs).

 Its location is excellent, however: it’s in the Granville district, which is loaded with bars and restaurants, and near historic Gastown.
 Like most other hostels in the city, it’s located in an area where the bars are open late, so if you’re sensitive to noise, bring earplugs.